sofieappel/sofieappel.github.io/gaussian_processes.md

 This model shows that the data has the following characteristics:
 - The long term trend has a length scale of 51.6 years, close to the 43 year time span of the data
-- The long term trend has an amplitude of 44.8, meaning over the collection period $CO_2$ concentration increased by about 44.8 ppm
+- The long term trend has an amplitude of 44.8 ppm, indicating that the trend component can produce relatively large changes in predicted $CO_2$ concentration.
 - The seasonal length scale is 1.48, meaning the seasonal trend is relatively smooth
 - The seasonal amplitude is 2.64, meaning over a year, $CO_2$ concentration can vary by about 5.28 ppm
 - The irregularities component has a length scale of 0.968 and a large alpha, meaning it captures small deviations that do not persist long